Redmi Note 4: Hardware

-The Global 4 or 4X variant (SD - codename mido) uses Qualcomm's Octa-core 2.0 GHz Snapdragon 625 CPU and Adreno 506 GPU.
+The Global 4 or 4X variant (SD — codename mido) uses Qualcomm's Octa-core 2.0 GHz Snapdragon 625 CPU and Adreno 506 GPU.

-All variants included an 5.5 in 1080p display, 2, 3 or 4 GB of RAM, 16, 32 or 64 GB eMMC 5.1 Flash storage, a 5MP front camera, non-removable 4100 mAh Li-Po battery and it supports Wi-Fi 802.11a/b/g/n/ac* (* = Wi-Fi 802.11 ac band is supported on MTK variant only) networks on both the 2.4 and 5 GHz bands.
-Phones also support hybrid SIM and Memory Card configuration in which the user can have either two SIM cards or a SIM card + microSDHC card at one time because one SIM card and the microSDHC card share the same physical tray slot.
+All variants included an 5.5 in 1080p display, 2, 3 or 4 GB of RAM, 16, 32 or 64 GB eMMC 5.1 Flash storage, a 5MP front camera, non-removable 4100 mAh Li-Po battery (BN41/BN43) and it supports Wi-Fi 802.11a/b/g/n/ac* (* = Wi-Fi 802.11 AC band is supported on MTK variant only) networks on both the 2.4 and 5 GHz bands.
+Phones also support hybrid SIM and Memory Card configuration, in which the user can have either two SIM cards or a SIM card + microSDHC card at one time because one SIM card and the microSDHC card share the same physical tray slot.

-Another notable feature of the phone is the presence of a fingerprint sensor at the back which can also be used for capturing images via the front or the rear cameras.
+Another notable feature of the phone is the presence of a fingerprint sensor at the back, which can also be used for capturing images via the front or the rear cameras.
 The device also comes equipped with an RGB Notification LED light and is recognized as one of the last phones by Xiaomi to have an RGB light instead of the monochromatic White color notification LED used in devices launched thereafter.

-The Redmi Note 4(MTK) has screws on each side of the micro-USB port which allows easy access to internal components.
+The Redmi Note 4 (MTK) has screws on each side of the micro-USB port, which allows easy access to internal components.
 The Redmi Note 4X does not have this pair of screws.

-Also, the Redmi Note 4 (MTK) has a full metal body whereas the Global and Snapdragon variants of the phone have an anodized aluminum body with plastic inserts at the top and bottom for better signal reception.
+Also, the Redmi Note 4 (MTK) has a full metal body, whereas the Global and Snapdragon variants of the phone have an anodized aluminum body with plastic inserts at the top and bottom for better signal reception.
 The global variant also does not have the diamond cut finish found on the MediaTek variant of the phone.

 Software

 On launch, it ran MIUI 8 based on Android 6.0, which was updated to MIUI 10.2 based on Android 7.0 for Snapdragon devices.
 Purchasing a Redmi Note 4 Snapdragon variant now will be running MIUI 8 based on Android 6.0.1 instead of Android 6.0.
-The Global Snapdragon Edition of the device is slated to receive MIUI 11 update based on Android 7.0 in November 2019.
+The Global Snapdragon Edition of the device is slated to receive MIUI 11 update based on Android 9.0 in November 2019.

 The MediaTek edition, however, runs on MIUI 10 based on Android 6.0.

-The Sailfish OS was ported on a Qualcomm version of Note 4.
+The Sailfish OS was ported to a Qualcomm version of Note 4.

+Through Custom Roms, Android versions up to Android 15 are available for Note 4.
+It is one of the most widely supported phone in custom Rom community.
+The degoogled CarbonROM based on Android 12 is also supported.